PaolaDMadd/workingWithAPIs/README.md

 ## Goal
 To build a webpage that can retrieve information about a specified GitHub user.

-## additional features
+## Additional features
-check user name if exist.
+check if user name exist.